eduardoagarcia/shef/README.md

 # Shef

 Shef, a wordplay on *"shell"* and *"chef"*, is a powerful CLI tool for cooking up shell recipes without the mess.

 Think of it as [CyberChef](https://gchq.github.io/CyberChef) for your terminal: pipe commands together, add interactive prompts, and build reusable workflows without complex scripting.

 ## Features

-- **Command Piping**: Chain multiple commands, passing output from one command to the next
+- **Command Piping**: Chain multiple commands together, passing output from one command to the next
 - **Transformations**: Transform command output and input with powerful templating
 - **Interactive Prompts**: Add user input, selections, confirmations, and more
 - **Conditional Logic**: Use if/else branching based on command results